Physical Education Class Descriptions 2019-20

 PE/A 101.
 SKIING/SNOWBOARDING

 Program is run through Mt.
 Hood Meadows.
 Lessons run on five consecutive Saturdays.
 Instruction based on individual skill level.
-Transportation and rentals are available. ($75 bus fee plus fee paid directly to MHM which ranges depending on individual course selection and potential rental needs) More information
+(Fee is based on individual program and rental needs.
+Student pays directly to MHM) More information

 PE/A 101.
 SOCCER